 No - the personalized education I received at Oxford boiled down to only two elements: my own desire to learn, and my professor's desire to teach me.
 Both are essential elements to any teacher-student relationship.

 For my own part, I am passionate about my subject areas in particular, and education in general, and am eager to take on new students who want to learn.
 I am a relaxed, happy person who will put students at ease, but I also have lots of energy that will kick-start students into getting excited about their subjects.
 I read and write every day, and am preparing a collection of my short stories for publication.
 I also write and perform for a comedy group in Athens, and play in a rock and roll band called Ghost Lights.
 I like to have fun, but I also recognize that discipline and hard work are essential to personal well-being, especially in school.

 Knowledge is power, and indeed, as Benjamin Franklin said, "Knowledge pays the best interest."

-University of Georgia - BA, English and History
+Undergraduate Degree: University of Georgia - Bachelor in Arts, English and History

 SAT Verbal: 790